How we work

-Our approach to wetland conservation and wise use reflects the dynamic nature of wetlands and their connection to the wider landscape and communities – wetlands have a long history of human use and strong cultural connections that continue to shape this use.
+Our approach to wetland conservation and wise use reflects the dynamic nature of wetlands and their connection to the wider landscape and communities and culture.
 Taking these connections into account is a key dimension to sustaining and restoring wetlands.
+Bringing about positive change for people and nature on a landscape scale often takes decades.

-We connect technical knowledge, policy dialogue and practical projects in the field.
-Using scientific knowledge makes us a well-trusted source of information, while powerful demonstration projects inspire people to act.
-We engage in advocacy on topics for which we have developed knowledge and experience.
-We use this to stimulate governments and companies to develop and implement effective policies at all scales, from local to global.
+We draw on technical knowledge, policy dialogue and projects from the field to share insights, inspire trust, demonstrate what’s possible and achieve impact.
+We advocate on topics for which we have developed knowledge and experience.
+We use this to stimulate governments and companies to effect change at all scales, from local to global.

-By connecting our work across offices and through partner networks, we combine local experiences and successes and increase our impact on national, regional and global policies, practices and investments.
+We work with local partners to build the capacity of communities connected to wetlands, helping them to engage with governments and the private sector and be part of the decision-making process.
+Through our offices around the world and partner networks, we combine local experiences and successes and increase our impact on national, regional and global policies, practices and investments.